Heaven's rear-entry vehicle, parked out back, tow away zone

 So, I spot a good start for the route and start up.
 Luckily, the rock is dry.
 I layback a hidden crack in a wide channel at the start, and then do a few awkward handjams over a bulge to a ledge (~5.10), just below the main chimney.
 Here, I set a few nuts, and lower down for Isao to try.

 He struggles from the start, but through pure determination gets to the bulge.
 I figure he'll give up right away on the awkward jams at the bulge, but he refuses to stop trying.
 But the cool, moist weather and heavy exertion take their toll, and soon he is starting to heave.
-He lowers, and we leave.
+I'd never seen a guy do that on a route.
+But he stays cool with it, though eventually lowers off and we leave.

 A few years pass, some warm, dry weather comes along, and I show the line to Nicola.
 He leads up to the old nuts, and then I lead up into the chimney.
 I exit the chimney and the crack necks down to fist size and becomes dirty.
 At one point, it is so choked with dirt that I just yank on a large cam to get into another jam pod.
 After reaching a ledge, I belay Nicola up.
 The next pitch is short, but cleaner.
 He leads, and then we rap the gully.
 I steal the route name from from Isao.
 He had scribbled it on a weird postcard sent years earlier.
 Other gems from that postcard include Roadside Floral Curtain, a route at the Inner Walls.